lsst-dm/dm_dev_guide/communications/slack-culture.rst

 This page documents the common, accepted Data Management culture, with specific adjustments for four types of channels: announcement, support, discussion, and informal.
 But note that when it comes to communication, there are always exceptions, and culture can also change with time, deliberately or organically.

-Announcement channels are ones in which notices are posted, sometimes by automated "bots", and little or no response is anticipated.
-These are often but not always indicated in the channel name with "announce" or "-status".

-Support channels are ones in which users of a service, software package, or dataset interact with developers, primarily by asking questions and reporting problems.
-These are often but not always indicated in the channel name with "-support", "-users", "-problems", "-ask", or "help-".

-Informal channels are ones for interactions that are not at all or not directly work-related.
-They are often location-specific or oriented towards particular interests or hobbies.

-Discussion channels are all the rest: work-related discussions about particular topics.

-We are looking into renaming channels to make their type more obvious.

 .. _slack-summary:

 Summary